waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 end
 ```

-We should now have a pair of matching failures at the feature and unit test level.
-Now it's time to start changing our application code.
+We should now have a failure from our unit test to match the way our manual feature test doesn't do what we expect.
+That means it's time to start changing our application code.
 An array seems like a good data structure for holding the bikes - let's try that out:

 ```ruby
 class DockingStation